NESTLab/argos3-webviz/README.md

 ## Limitations
-OpenGL Loop functions are closely coupled with QT-OpenGL as they are meant to be used to draw using OpenGL, hence it is currently neglected in this plugin.
+OpenGL Loop functions are currently neglected in this plugin, as they are QT-OpenGL specific.